 Recently I stumbled across Matthew Moore’s Mythbusting Linux video on YouTube.
-Normally I find his videos entertaining and sometimes informative (I say this as an experienced Linux user and developer, it’s not a reflection on his videos).
+Normally I find his videos entertaining and sometimes informative (I only say this as I have considerable experience in using Linux rather that a criticism of his videos).
 However on this occasion he got quite a few points wrong or just misunderstood.
 I would have commented below the video but comments were disabled.
 This isn’t an attack on the video but rather to provide constructive and hopefully informative feedback on some of the issues raised.

 When MS-Windows XP went out of support I upgraded all of my machines to Ubuntu 14.04.
 Whilst most had been dual-boot, all except one now only run Linux.
 Two of the few things that I regularly ran under MS-Windows were the odd game and Adobe Photoshop.
 The games were dealt with by the one computer I left as dual-boot, but Photoshop is a tool that I use often as photography is one of my hobbies.
 I also wanted to use this on my Linux desktop.